Manjeet0911/pagiverse/README.md

 | State Management | React `useState` / `useEffect` hooks |
 | PDF Export | Custom HTML-to-print compilation engine |

-### Polling Engine
+### Long-Poll Engine

 The frontend uses a non-blocking long-poll loop to check document processing status.
-The loop runs up to **150 attempts** at 3.5-second intervals — providing a total maximum wait window of ~8.75 minutes — which is sufficient to accommodate even the most compute-intensive 24-page academic documents on a cold Render container.
+The loop runs up to **150 attempts** at 3.5-second intervals, providing a total maximum wait window of ~8.75 minutes.
+This is sufficient to accommodate even the most compute-intensive 24-page documents processing on a cold Render container.

+The `maxAttempts` value was previously set to 25, which caused a premature 9-page cutoff artifact for full 24-page documents.
+Raising it to 150 with an adjusted progress increment rate resolves this completely.

 ```javascript
 const pollAnalytics = async (docId, fileName) => {